Asabeneh/30-Days-Of-JavaScript/03_Day_Booleans_operators_date/03_booleans_operators_date.md

 ### Window confirm() method

-The confirm() method displays a dialog box with a specified message, along with an OK and a Cancel button.
+The _confirm()_ method displays a dialog box with a specified message, along with an OK and a Cancel button.
-A confirm box is often used to ask permission from a user to execute something.
-Window confirm() takes a string as an argument.
+A confirm box is often used to ask permission from a user to execute something. _Window.confirm()_ takes a string as argument.
 Clicking the OK yields true value, whereas clicking the Cancel button yields false value.

 ```js